Welcome to the diary I kept while travelling for two weeks in Turkey.

 When you’re reading a page, you’ll see blocks of photo thumbnails (wait a little while for all of these to load onto the page).
 You can roll over a thumbnail to read the photo’s caption.

-If you want to see full-size versions of these photos (highly recommended, as the thumbnails are cropped), click on a thumbnail.
+To see full-size versions of these photos (highly recommended, as the thumbnails are cropped), click on a thumbnail.
 Once the image is blown up, you can navigate left and right through the full size images, or click the X in the top right hand corner to exit them and go back to the text.

 Leave a comment at the bottom of any page if you feel like it.